-Music: Tom Willem in collaboration with Leslie Stuck
+Music - Tom Willem in collaboration with Leslie Stuck

-Choreography: William Forsythe
+Choreography - William Forsythe

-Scenography, light and costumes: William Forsythe
+Scenography, light, and costumes - William Forsythe

-Production: Agnes Noltenius
+Production - Agnes Noltenius

 William Forsythe is one of the recognized geniuses-choreographers of our time.
 A kind of revolution in ballet is associated with his name, significantly determined the development of ballet at the turn of the century.
-His choreography casts doubt on existence of gravitation, resulting in virtuosity being born on the verge of human possibilities.
-In the Middle, Somewhat Elevated was created in 1987 for the etoiles, that is, the first stars of the Paris Opera: Sylvie Guillem, Isabel Guérin, Laurent Ilère and Manuel Legris.
+His choreography casts doubt on the existence of gravitation, resulting in virtuosity being born on the verge of human possibilities.
+In the Middle, Somewhat Elevated was created in 1987 for the etoiles, that is, the first stars of the Paris Opera: Sylvie Guillem, Isabel Guérin, Laurent Ilère, and Manuel Legris.
 It is the second and most famous section of the ballet in the four acts of Impressing the Czar.